luadns/dns/README.md

 * [example.com.clones](example.com.clones) - Domain aliases example (one domain per line)
 * [example.org.bind](example.org.bind) - Example zone using Bind zone format
 * [1.168.192.in-addr.arpa.lua](1.168.192.in-addr.arpa.lua) - Reverse zone using Lua zone format

+## Pre-commit Hook

+When changes are pushed to the git repository users are receiving an email with the build status.
+The workflow can be speed up by using a [pre-commit hook](.githooks/pre-commit) which validates your DNS files by running syntax checks.